 High fees are driven by either high shorting demand in the presence of high frictions or high demand with low supply.
 Thus, higher fees are expected, ex ante, to capture higher borrowing demand, more negative information from informed short sellers, and to predict more negative returns.
 High fees can be used as a proxy for more binding shorting constraint, and low fees can be used as a proxy for less binding shorting constraint.
-However, connected borrowers might overcome search costs and negotiate lower fees on the borrowing contracts than average borrowers pay (Chague et al. 2017; Duffie, Gârleanu, and Pedersen 2002), which might render the lending fee an imperfect measure for shorting costs both reduce market efficiency.
+However, connected borrowers might overcome search costs and negotiate lower fees on the borrowing contracts than average borrowers pay (Chague et al. 2017; Duffie, Gârleanu, and Pedersen 2002), which might render the lending fee an imperfect measure for shorting constraint.
+According to the DV model, prohibitively high and zero shorting costs both reduce market efficiency.
 We expect that both very high and very low fees reduce the predictive power of short selling, while moderate (nonbinding) fees enhance the predictive power of short selling by discouraging uninformed short sellers from participating.